pybricks/pybricks.github.io/learn/getting-started/pybricks-environment.md

       location: below
 code_add_wait:
   image: /learn/getting-started/code-add-wait.png
-  alt: Adding the wait block
+  alt: Adding the Wait Time block
   width: 100%
   caption: >
-      Pick the Wait block from the Flow category and drag it towards the blue print block that is already there, such that the snap together.
+      Pick the Wait Time block from the Flow category and drag it towards the blue Print block that is already there, such that the snap together.
       Then change the duration of the wait by clicking on it and typing a new number.
   labels: